MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/links.md

 - [https://github.com/trashhalo/imgcat/releases/download/v1.2.0/checksums.txt](https://github.com/trashhalo/imgcat/releases/download/v1.2.0/checksums.txt)

-Also the other assets on there have the tag name in filename, so you can't just do a generic way.
+Also the other assets on there have the tag name in actual filename, so you can't just do a generic way.

 See assets here: